branad9/watchotime/public_html/wp-content/plugins/all-404-redirect-to-homepage/readme.txt

-=== All 404 Redirect to Homepage ===
+=== All 404 Redirect to Homepage & Broken images Redirection ===
-Contributors: fakhris
+Contributors: wp-buy, osama.esh
-Tags: 404 error, redirection, homepage, redirection, https, automatic redirection, 404 link,redirect, soft 404, redirected, 301 seo redirect, post redirect plugin, broken links, fix 404
+Tags: 404 error, redirection, homepage, broken images, redirection, https, automatic redirection, 404 link,redirect, soft 404, redirected, 301 seo redirect, post redirect plugin, broken links, fix 404
-Requires at least: 3.0.1
+Requires at least: 3.5
-Tested up to: 5.7
+Tested up to: 5.9.1
-Stable tag: 1.21
+Stable tag: 3.4

 By using this smart plugin, you can fix all 404 error links by redirecting them to homepage using the SEO 301 redirection.
 Improve your visibility in search engines now..